Here are 10 things to consider as you weigh potential tax moves between now and the end of the year.

 6. Maximize retirement savings

-Deductible contributions to a traditional IRA and pretax contributions to an employer-sponsored retirement plan such as a 401(k) can reduce your 2016 taxable income.
+Deductible contributions to a traditional IRA and pre-tax contributions to an employer-sponsored retirement plan such as a 401(k) can reduce your 2017 taxable income.
 If you haven’t already contributed up to the maximum amount allowed, consider doing so by year-end.

 7. Take any required distributions

-Once you reach age 70½, you generally must start taking required minimum distributions (RMDs) from traditional IRAs and employer-sponsored retirement plans (an exception may apply if you’re still working and participating in an employer-sponsored plan).
-Take any distributions by the date required–the end of the year for most individuals.
+Once you reach age 70½, you generally must start taking required minimum distributions (RMDs) from traditional IRAs and employer-sponsored retirement plans (an exception may apply if you’re still working for the employer sponsoring the plan).
+Take any distributions by the date required — the end of the year for most individuals.
 The penalty for failing to do so is substantial: 50% of any amount that you failed to distribute as required.

 8. Weigh year-end investment moves